Meta Flow Maps enable scalable reward alignment: Experiment Details Additional Results

 In Table~\ref{tab:fid_results}, we present few-step FIDs of several configurations, including different model scales and objectives.
-In general, we took $(p_{diag}=1.0, p_{cons}=1.0)$ as the adaptive loss coefficients (See Equation~\ref{eq:adaptive_loss}) following Mean Flow \citep{geng2025meanflowsonestepgenerative}.
-However, we found that $(p_{diag}=0.5, p_{cons}=1.0)$ was marginally more performant configuration for 2 and 4-step generation in our XL/2 experiments.
+In general, we took $(p_{diag}=1.0, p_{cons}=1.0)$ as the adaptive loss coefficients (see Equation~\ref{eq:adaptive_loss}) following Mean Flow.
+However, we found that $(p_{diag}=0.5, p_{cons}=1.0)$ was a marginally more effective configuration for 2 and 4-step generation in our XL/2 experiments.
+The best configuration, denoted as MFM-XL/2 in the main body and Table~\ref{tab:imgnet_results}, is bolded.